Chinese Communist Party Provincial Standing Committee: Age

 In terms of age, nearly all Shengwei Changwei who are not concurrently serving as party chief or head of government are between 45 and 60 years of age.
 It is general convention in the CCP that officials of sub-provincial (vice minister) rank retire at age 60.
 Unless they advance to full provincial rank, for example, by becoming a Governor, a provincial party chief, or a minister of the state, they usually relinquish their posts at age 60.
 On the other hand, officials below 45 years of age have next to no chances of making it to this elite level of the party organization.
 For example, as of 2017, the youngest person with a seat on a provincial Standing Committee was the Secretary-General of the Shanghai party organization, Zhuge Yujie (born 1971), who was 46 years old at the time of his appointment.
 The effect of this is that Shengwei Changwei usually sit on the body for no more than three terms (each term is five years).
 The pace of turnover in membership is rapid: departures occur frequently as members reach retirement age or as individuals are transferred to another province or a ministerial post.

-Since the 1990s, the majority of national leaders have extensive regional experience prior to their promotion to the top.
-Therefore, it is possible to discern who may be up for promotion to the national level from current provincial Standing Committee members simply by determining the age of the candidates.
-Those in their late forties or early fifties are considered likely to earn promotion to the next level.

 Regional profiles and ethnic minorities

 Unlike party chiefs and governors, who usually serve in a variety of locales during their careers, many Shengwei Changwei are "native" to the province in which they serve.
 There are notable exceptions to this.
 For example, in Shanxi province following the "earthquake" that shook its political establishment in 2014, when the majority of the provincial Standing Committee was rounded up for investigation, removed from the body, or transferred.
 The 'renewed' committee was made up of people mostly not native to Shanxi province.
 Since Xi Jinping's assuming the General Secretary of the Chinese Communist Party in November 2012, many provinces have also seen Discipline Inspection chiefs being appointed by the centre and "parachuted" into their roles in the provinces.

-Prior to the Xi Jinping years, ethnic minorities, with very rare exceptions, did not serve outside of their home region.
-Even within their home region, they often serve in 'token' positions - for example United Front chief, union leader, or, in some cases, no other position at all (essentially admitted to ensure ethnic balance on the body).
-However, since 2013, multiple ethnic minority officials have been transferred out of their home regions to take on positions in other provinces, including Ulan (Mongol), Erkenjen Turahom (Uyghur), and Liao Guoxun (Tujia).